 - The application on UE1 and the remote endpoint use an external WebRTC signaling server to establish the WebRTC session.

-- Step 0: A provisioning session may have been created by the AP with the MNO.
+0. A provisioning session may have been created by the AP with the MNO.

 Network assistance for the RTC session is achieved through the following steps: